odea-project/qAlgorithms/report/discussion_tests.md

 process.
-Current techniques to this end rely on a large amount and variety of standard substances, which can then be described in terms of recovery and mass accuracy.
-Internal standards always come with the problem of only covering a limited region of the dataset and potentially masking similar compounds at low intensities.
+Current techniques to this end rely on a large amount and variety of standard substances, which can then be described in terms of recovery and mass accuracy of internal standards.
 [https://www.sciencedirect.com/science/article/pii/S0165993621000236]
 Caballero-Casero et Al. proposed guidelines on analytical performance reporting in the context of human metabolomics.